pulsoid-oss/pulsoid-api/README.md

 ## Endpoints<a name="endpoints"></a>
 ### Read Heart Rate via Rest<a name="read_heart_rate_via_rest"></a>
 ---------------
-Allows reading the latest heart rate of the user.
+This method allows reading the latest heart rate of the user.
 Note that most heart rate monitors can measure changes in heart rate once per second, so it is reasonable to query this endpoint once per 500 ms to receive real-time heart rate data.
 #### Request
 | name        | value|
 | ------------- |:-------------:|